 Biography for Urmila devi dasi (Dr. Edith Best)

 Urmila devi dasi (Dr. Edith Best) has served ISKCON continuously since her initiation by Srila Prabhupada in 1973.
 She and her husband are in the vanaprastha order since 1996.
-They have three married children and 14 grandchildren.
+They have three married children, 13 grandchildren, and two great-grandsons.
 She has a PhD in education, was a primary and secondary teacher for 27 years, and has 19 years of experience with school management.
-Urmila is the chair of the Sastric Advisory Council to the GBC, an associate editor of Back to Godhead, and a professor of Sociology of Religion at Bhaktivedanta College.
+Urmila is the chair of the Sastric Advisory Council to the GBC, was an associate editor of Back to Godhead for 30 years, and formerly a professor of Sociology of Religion at Bhaktivedanta College.
 She travels worldwide teaching Krishna consciousness.
-She is the author of Dr. Best Learn to Read, an 83-book literacy program, and The Great Mantra for Mystic Meditation, available on Amazon.
+She is the author of Essence Seekers, Dr. Best Learn to Read, an 83-book literacy program, and The Great Mantra for Mystic Meditation.

 Born in 1955 in New York City, Urmila Devi Dasi joined ISKCON (The International Society for Krishna Consciousness) in 1973 in Chicago, while a student at Bennington College.
 In secondary school, she was state and district champion in extemporaneous speaking, going to the quarter finals in the national tournament.
 Urmila Devi Dasi received first initiation by mail in 1973, thus becoming a disciple of His Divine Grace A.C.
 Bhaktivedanta Swami Prabhupada, the founder of the Hare Krishna Movement.
 She first saw Srila Prabhupada in the summer of 1974 and had several opportunities, along with her family, to meet with him personally.
 She received second initiation in Philadelphia in 1975.
 Urmila Devi Dasi has served in ISKCON continuously since 1973.

 In 1973 Urmila Devi Dasi married Pratyatosa dasa.
 They have three children—Murari dasa, a disciple of Satsvarupa Maharaja (married and working as a software engineer); Campakalata Devi Dasi, a disciple of Bir Krishna Maharaja (married and working as a bharatanatyam dance teacher and academic teacher); and Keshava dasa (married and working as a business consultant).
-They also have fourteen grandchildren.
+They also have thirteen grandchildren, one of whom is married, and two great-grandsons.
 Pratyatosa Dasa and Urmila Devi Dasi have lived as vanaprasthas since early in 1996.
 Urmila lives under the protection of her sons.